jimmy-dsi/apollo-spc/COMPILING-Windows.md

 This will build the entire project as whole.
 This includes the Zig CLI app **apollo-spc-program**, as well as the dotnet launcher app **play**.

-If the build is successful--and assuming you have already met the prerequisites for running the app itself--you can now run the freshly built app from the `bin\` folder by entering:
+If the build is successful—and assuming you have already met the prerequisites for running the app itself—you can now run the freshly built app from the `bin\` folder by entering:
 ```bash
 bin\play.exe "<path-to-your-spc-file.spc>"
 ```